Course/Lab Fee: 25 euro for field trip

 - To define and analyze international management issues and explore how management skills can address these issues

 In this course and BSIM 390: International Marketing, students visit and interview a local company to conduct a marketing and business analysis of their internal organization and goals for international expansion.
 In groups, students research and present their recommendations to the company as the final course project.
 For the Fall 2013 semester, the partner company is Pashmere, a local Italian cashmere company.

 Students in the course can also apply for a one month, non-credit bearing summer internship with Pashmere.
 For more details, see the Academic Internships page.

 Ball and McCulloch, International Business: The Challenge of Global Competition(Boston: McGraw-Hill, 2001/2002), 7th or 8th editions.

-There will also be many case studies, readings in the Economist, Business Week, the Financial Times and the Wall Street Journal throughout the course
+Case studies and readings in the Economist, Business Week, the Financial Times and the Wall Street Journal will be provided by the instructor.

 The day trip will depend on the partner with whom the class collaborates.